heatherlarange/Self-Rising-Robot_HL/README.md

 ## Reinforcement Learning

-`RL/` にはシミュレーションと学習済みモデルを置いています。
+The `RL/` folder contains the simulation and trained model.

-主な内容:
+Key contents:

-- MuJoCoモデル
+- MuJoCo model
-- Gymnasium環境
+- Gymnasium environment
-- Stable-Baselines3 PPOの学習済みモデル
+- Trained Stable-Baselines3 PPO model
-- 再生・評価スクリプト
+- Playback and evaluation scripts

 ## Arduino

-`Arduino/` には実機制御用のM5Atomスケッチを置いています。
+The `Arduino/` folder contains the M5Atom sketch for controlling the physical robot.

-主な内容:
+Key contents:

 - `robo03.ino`
 - `policy_network.h`

-`policy_network.h` は学習済みポリシーをCヘッダ化したもので、M5Atom上で起き上がり動作を実行するために使います。
+`policy_network.h` is a C header file containing the trained policy, used to execute the stand-up motion on the M5Atom.